ufbmi/ccda/docs/README-install.md

 ### Test application

 Access the application at the hostname where it is deployed.
 You should be redirected to the https://example.com/web/ and you should see an application welcome screen that looks something like this:

 ![CCDAA Welcome Screen](ccdaa-welcome-screen.png)

 ## Securing Access

 This application is secured via a passkey set on the authorization records.
 This passkey is shared across all of the authorized patient records.
 It should be shared only with study staff and clinic staff assisting with the study.

 The application itself is very open as survey applications often need to be.
 Please add security at the network layer or via the web server as needed.
 Devices accessing the application will need access to ports 80 and 443 of the host.
-The application work will with any Apache authentication module such as basic authentication, LDAP, and Shibboleth.
+The application will wwork ith any Apache authentication module such as basic authentication, LDAP, and Shibboleth.
 The application has no features the depend on or consume the authentication data.

 ## Data Backups

 CCDAA is dependent on normal MySQL database backup procedures to preserve form response data and authorization history.
 In addition, log data is written to ./api/v1/logs/ and ./api/v1/responses/ and should be preserved to provide a full history of application activity.

 Database and file system backups are not in the scope of this document.